RobSimons1/ocean-dictionary/README.md

 Categories.
 Direct the user to these specific pages.
 The links are hilighted and pulse when they are hovered on to make it clear to the user that they are links.

-* **Side Nav Bar –** This becomes available on smaller screen types and is present in the form of the hamburger style menu icon in the top left corner of the Navbar.
+* **Side Nav Bar –** This becomes available on smaller screen types and is present in the form of the radio style menu icon in the top left corner of the Navbar.
 Once the icon is clicked the Side Navbar presents itself with all the links that are hidden in smaller view (e.g. Home, Browse Words, New Word and Manage Category) that direct the user to the specified page.
 The links are highlighted and pulse when hovered on
 to make it clear to the user that they are links.